HC Wainwright Lowers Epizyme (NASDAQ:EPZM) Price Target to $10.00

 Epizyme (NASDAQ:EPZM – Get Rating) had its price target trimmed by HC Wainwright from $15.00 to $10.00 in a research note released on Wednesday, The Fly reports.
 The brokerage currently has a buy rating on the biopharmaceutical company’s stock.

-Separately, Zacks Investment Research raised shares of Epizyme from a hold rating to a buy rating and set a $1.75 price target on the stock in a report on Wednesday, February 23rd.
+Separately, Zacks Investment Research upgraded shares of Epizyme from a hold rating to a buy rating and set a $1.75 price objective for the company in a research report on Wednesday, February 23rd.
 One analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the company.
 Based on data from MarketBeat, the stock has a consensus rating of Hold and a consensus target price of $9.15.

 NASDAQ:EPZM opened at $1.49 on Wednesday.
 Epizyme has a one year low of $1.02 and a one year high of $9.86.
 The company has a quick ratio of 5.50, a current ratio of 4.56 and a debt-to-equity ratio of 6.86.
 The firm’s fifty day moving average is $1.86 and its two-hundred day moving average is $3.56.